 Head southwest of Katoomba and follow the trail to the limestone caves of the Jenolan Caves.

-Exploring the Blue Mountains is a memorable experience where, other than its stirring hues and fascinating views, there’s a lot of opportunities to learn more about the aboriginal people — their heritage, history, culture, and arts.
+Doing Blue Mountains tours would be a memorable experience.
+Other than the stirring hues and fascinating views, there’s a lot of opportunities to learn more about the aboriginal people — their heritage, history, culture, and arts.

-We are all travelers in this life.
+We are all travellers in this life.
 We are not supposed to be stationary or be stuck in a place forever.
-Exploring the Blue would be a fun start.
-Well, Australia is a beautiful country and there’s more fun exploring its scenic treasures.
+Travelling to the Blue Mountains would be a fun start.
+Well, Australia is a beautiful country and it’s more fun to explore the country’s scenic treasures.